Join Our Lab

 How to Apply

-The Adolescent Transitions Lab usually accepts new research during the fall semester.
+The Adolescent Transitions Lab usually accepts new research assistants during the fall semester.
 If you are interested in applying to work with the Adolescent Transitions Lab, please download and complete an application.
 Along with your resume and a PDF of your current transcript, applications should be submitted to cornelladolescentlab [at] gmail [dot] com.
+The application deadline is Wednesday, October 18th.
 Inquiries regarding the status of applications or about the application process should be directed to Julia Lesnick, email@example.com Mary Kate Koch, firstname.lastname@example.org.

 If your application meets the requirements you will be invited to interview.
 We ask accepted applicants to volunteer for the remainder of the fall semester for a trial run before enrolling for credit in the spring.
 Most research assistants enroll in one to three credit hours for elective credit.
 Each credit indicates a commitment of three hours of work in the lab per week (e.g., three credits corresponds to nine hours of work in lab per week).
 We are a small lab and prioritize getting to know our research assistants and building a supportive research team.